 Chatbots and live support are the new customer service specialists.
 95% of customers value thorough, high-quality support more than server speed.
 This means that if you aren’t providing on-the-spot customer support, you’re not giving your customers what they value most.
 In fact, Live chat has the highest satisfaction levels for any customer service channel, at 73%, compared with 61% for email and 44% for phone.
 Chatbots use AI to engage with your customers without the need for staff input.
 This is quickly becoming the baseline for UX and support.

 Behavioural Data is the new Mom and Pop shop

 The most famous company to utilize behavioural analysis is Netflix.
 The online video service divides its 93 million global users into 1300 “taste communities.”
 They make recommendations based on what’s popular across that cohort.
-This’s the foundation of the new ecommerce trends.
-Behaviour-based analysis leads to personalization and data driven optimization, which brands and retailers will start using to much greater effect in 2018.
-This is signalling the beginning of the end of demographic-based marketing tactics and nearing the once impossible idea of 1:1 marketing.
+This is the foundation of the new e-commerce trends.
+Behaviour-based analysis leads to personalization and data-driven optimization, which brands and retailers will start using to much greater effect in 2018.
+This is signalling the beginning of the end of demographic-based marketing tactics, and nearing the once impossible idea of 1:1 marketing.
 Just like the mom and pop shops where you know your customers’ names, data analytics is getting close to generating a custom user experience.

 Written words are becoming a thing of the past

 A picture is worth a thousand words, and an image search will be worth its weight in ROI.
 One of the most exciting e-commerce trends is image analysis automation.
 As this becomes standard in mobile devices, consumers will be able to take a picture of an object then search for that exact product or a similar one.
 Merchants who integrate this capability into their digital strategy will be richly rewarded.